YangYunjia/floGen/readme.md

 ### Prepare data

-The data should be stored in two `.npy` files in advance. (there are some examples in the folder `/app`).
+The data should be stored in two `.npy` files in advance. (there are some examples in the folder `examples`).

 #### data